raspberrypilearning/hamster-party-cam/README.md

 ##Disclaimer:

-Adding lights and music to the party is fun, but it could keep *you* awake at night, and may become a little annoying to adults.
+Adding lights and music to the party is fun, but it could keep *you* awake at night, and may become a little annoying to adults, so you might not want to keep the project turned on every night.
 It may also scare hamsters of a shy disposition.

 ##Community: